Jir8taiwan/FanucParameterCompare/README.md

 Version.
 2022.10.28

-Using PYTHON3 language to open the two converted CSV files at FANUC controller system of parameter backup for difference.
+Using PYTHON3 language and Qt5 GUI to build this small tool.
+It may open the two converted CSV files from FANUC controller system of parameter backup for comparing difference.
-Please prepare two any ".CSV" documents in somewhere.
+To run this program, please prepare two any ".CSV" similar text documents in somewhere for loading.
-It will output CSV and EXCEL files for studying in a formatted data about difference line for reference.
+It will output CSV and EXCEL files for studying in a formatted data about difference lines for reference.

  ****************************************************************
  If this small code is helping any needed case, it can donate